 AB 481 requires each law enforcement agency to post proposed military equipment use policies by May 1, 2022.
 "Military equipment use policy" means a publicly released, written document describing military equipment in detail and the rules governing its use.
-Prominent posting of law enforcement policies is also required by SB 978.
+Prominent posting of law enforcement policies is also required by SB 978. ment.

-A use policy should clearly state the purpose and authorized uses of equipment.
 Besides the uses authorized for the equipment, policies also need to specifically outline prohibited uses in order to set clear parameters.
 During a SWAT raid, should it be permitted for a flashbang grenade to be deployed indoors?
 If children may be present, is tear gas permissible?
-Under what circumstances is it permissible for police to use a LRAD that could inflict permanent hearing loss on community members?

-In addition to this, policies should detail the process for documenting uses, as well as accountability measures to ensure that officers adhere to policy.
+Under what circumstances is it permissible for police to use a LRAD that could inflict permanent hearing loss on community members? well as accountability measures to ensure that officers adhere to policy.
 "Use" of military equipment is not the same as "use of force," and the policies for each should not be confused.